ZoeChang/small-piece/README.md

 ### Who I am

-As a new web frontend designer with rationality, having a lively interest in web design and some web design experience, self-learn for one year, be good at HTML5, CSS, Javascript, Bootstrap and jQuery.
+As a fresh web frontend designer with rationality, having a lively interest in web design and some web design experience, self-learn for one year, be good at HTML5, CSS, Javascript, Bootstrap and jQuery.
 After a baptism of fire through cross-culture team work, decide to pursue my own way to design and code website with heart and soul.

 ### Quick View